JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 4. Comparison is the Thief of Joy
+## 4. Comparison Steals Your Joy

+Comparing yourself to more experienced devs can harm your confidence.
 There will always be someone better, faster, or more confident than you.
 Don't measure yourself against them.

-Compare yourself only to who you were yesterday, and who you want to be tomorrow.
+Only compare yourself only to who you were yesterday, and who you want to be tomorrow.

 **Quote:** "Don't compare your chapter 1 to someone else's chapter 20."

 ---

-## 5. Make Mistakes (Or Learn from the Mistakes of Others)
+## 5. Mistakes Are Learning Opportunities

 Mistakes are part of the job, and an essential part of learning.